ARC-Encoder: learning compressed text representations for large language models: Introduction

 As their use expands, LLMs are required to process increasingly long contexts to incorporate detailed user prompts or external knowledge retrieved from large corpora as in retrieval-augmented generation (RAG) systems \citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
 However, this implies a \emph{large computational cost} at inference due to the quadratic complexity of Transformer attention mechanisms \citep{tay2022efficienttransformerssurvey}.
 Furthermore, using longer contexts can dilute interesting information leading to poor downstream results or can even reach the \emph{context window limit} of the LLM, which damages the model capacities.

 To address this issue, context compression is a promising solution.
 It reduces input length while preserving the semantics necessary for accurate generation \citep{liu2025shiftingaiefficiencymodelcentric}.
 Techniques fall into two main categories: \emph{hard compression}, which prunes, summarizes or deletes tokens \citep{jiang2023llmlinguacompressingpromptsaccelerated}, offering interpretability and model-agnosticism but limited compression; and \emph{soft compression}, which encodes context into dense vectors, e.g. memory tokens and gist tokens \citep{mu2024learningcompresspromptsgist, ge2024incontextautoencodercontextcompression}.
-While achieving higher compression, soft methods often require training specialized encoders and even adapting the decoder itself \citep{louis2025piscoprettysimplecompression,tang2025gmsaenhancingcontextcompression}.
+While achieving higher compression, most existing soft methods require adapting the target decoder itself to process these representations, and necessitate training a completely separate, dedicated encoder for each individual decoder \citep{louis2025piscoprettysimplecompression,tang2025gmsaenhancingcontextcompression}.